unbit/uwsgi-docs/StaticFiles.rst

 **********************

 By default, requests for a "directory" (like / or /foo) are bypassed (if not advanced internal routing is in place).
-If you want to map specific files to a "directory" request (like the venrable index.html) just use the ``--static-index`` option
+If you want to map specific files to a "directory" request (like the venerable index.html) just use the ``--static-index`` option

 .. code-block:: sh